BigCommerce vs Shopify: Everything You Need To Know

 Founded in 2004, Shopify provides a complete eCommerce solution that allows you to create an online store and sell your products quickly.
 Its simple-to-use control panel, easily-organized products and order management capabilities contribute to the platform's ease of use.

 Shopify design and development benefits both marketers and developers; however, it does come with some limitations.
-Shopify’s product variant and customization limitations can create challenges for many mid-market and Enterprise-level businesses, so we typically recommend this platform for smaller businesses.
+To help you evaluate BigCommerce vs Shopify, it's important to note that Shopify’s product variant and customization limitations can create challenges for many mid-market and Enterprise-level businesses.
+Because of this, we typically recommend this platform for smaller businesses.

 When it comes to Enterprise businesses, there are other alternatives we recommend.
 This quick read shares a Shopify vs BigCommerce comparison for Enterprise businesses.